braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer_audiences.md

 ---

-# AppsFlyer Audiences
+# AppsFlyer audiences

 > [AppsFlyer][1] is a mobile marketing analytics and attribution platform that helps you analyze and optimize your apps through marketing analytics, mobile attribution, and deep linking.
 [AppsFlyer Audiences][2] allows you to build and connect audience segments to your partner networks.

 Drive user engagement and increase the efficiency of your remarketing programs by leveraging the power of the user segments built in AppsFlyer Audiences.
 Pass your AppsFlyer audiences (cohorts) directly to Braze to create powerful customer engagement campaigns targeted toward just the right users at just the right time.

 ## Requirements
-- __AppsFlyer Account__ - This Braze integration is only available to AppsFlyer customers.
+- __appsflyer account__ - this braze integration is only available to appsflyer customers.
 - __Braze Data Import Key and REST Endpoint__ - This integration invokes the braze [/users/track/ endpoint]({{site.baseurl}}/api/endpoints/user_data/post_user_track/) to function.
 - __SDKs Integrated__ - The Braze SDK and AppsFlyer SDK must be integrated into your app

-## AppsFlyer and Braze Cohort Import
+## AppsFlyer and braze cohort import

 The following describes the Braze and AppsFlyer Audiences integration for importing cohorts into Braze.
 This integration supports iOS and Android apps.
 If you are looking for information about passing AppsFlyer attribution data to Braze, you can find it [here][3].

-### Step 1: Configure the AppsFlyer SDK
+### Step 1: configure the appsflyer sdk

 To use this integration, you must pass the user's Braze External ID to AppsFlyer using the `setPartnerData` function of the AppsFlyer SDK: